Managing Your Business

-Mob Mentality: How Reviews Impact Your Business (& What To Do About It)
+Mob Mentality: How Reviews Impact your Business (& What To Do About It)

-Last weekend, news went viral about a local Houston business owner who called a former manager derogatory and racial terms after she quit.
+Last weekend, news went viral about a local Houston business owner who called a former manager derogatory and racist terms after she quit.
 To express her anger and frustration with the business owner, the manager shared screenshots of the offensive texts on Facebook.
 In almost a blink of an eye, the post spread like wildfire.

 The owner and manager weren’t the only people affected in this situation.
 Within less than 48 hours, the local business Pho Shack began to crumble.
 The business's partnerships were severed.
 Innocent employees suffered from harassing phone calls and visitors.
 The building was forced to increase security.
 But the biggest consequence from his mistake was the business's demolished image online.
 They received backlash in the form of hundreds of bad Yelp reviews (which led to a monitored hold on their account), articles on popular news sources, negative comments and reviews on Facebook … just bad PR, in general.

 Since the birth of social media, reviews replaced personal opinions, and pictures replaced the “art” in culinary arts.
 The internet reaches to millions of people (they don’t call it “world-wide web” for nothing), which, in this case, serves as both a blessing and a curse.
 Considering how fast and how far news has traveled, how will Pho Shack recover from this incident, and what can other business owners learn from this situation?

 How to Manage Reviews About Your Business

 Pho Shack is one of many examples of how reviews can impact a business.
 We discussed this issue with a Houston-based SEO and website design business, ASTOUNDZ, to understand the implications of good and bad reviews for a business, and what business owners can do about it.
 Here’s what we came up with:

 Credibility and Trust